creynaud/hands-on-django-doc/source/django_allauth.rst

             'debug_toolbar',
         )

 Refresh http://127.0.0.1:8000/, you should now see the debug toolbar on the right hand side.
-Click on templates, SQL etc too see which debug information it can provide.
+Click on templates or SQL for example to see which debug information it can provide.

 Don’t forget to commit your changes before going to the next step.